foundersandcoders/old-coursebook/patterns/week4/MongoDB.md

 ### What are the advantages and disadvantages of this database?
 * Speed- MongoDB is generally fast, but the way how you structure and index your documents and collections has a big influence on the performance of your application, so care should be taken here
 * Schema-less- MongoDB is a document database, as mentioned above in which one collection holds a number of different documents
-* Flexible - the number of fields, content and size of the document can change
+* Flexible- the number of fields, content and size of the document can change
 * Structure of a single object is clear
-* No complex joins - where joines can be complex in SQL
+* No complex joins- where joins can be complex in SQL
-* Deep query ability - MongoDB supports dynamic queries on documents.
+* Deep query ability- MongoDB supports dynamic queries on documents.
 The user can save, query and retrieve data as BSON
 * Easy scalability
 * Internal memory is used for storing the working set, eliciting faster access of data

 ### What application areas is it suitable for?
 Below are some examples of its uses and reasons for why MongoDB is suited to the task:
-#### High volume data feeds
+##### High volume data feeds
 * Machine Generated Data
   * More Machines, more sensors, more data
   * Multiple types of structure